Allez-y/wine-quality/README.md

 # wine-quality
-Build a neural network to predict wine quality from chemical attributes
+winequality is a Jupyter Notebooks that builds a DNN neural network to predict wine quality from chemical attributes.

+winequalitygan builds a GAN neural network that generates fake data that looks similar the wine quality training data.